SUSE-Developer-Community/sandbox-welcome-content/md/cfcli/apps.md

 As part of your free trial, you have administrator rights for your own organization with a few different spaces by default.
 By default, there are a few applications running in the "sample" space (selected at login).

-To check which apps are running, run:
+To check which apps are running in the current org and space, run:

 ```bash
 cf apps